Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations

-Moreover, during the formation of an ABH, the supernova explosion typically leads a significant kick.
-Such effects could mildly increase the merger rate, as the kick induces a non-trivial eccentricity that accelerates the rate of energy loss via gravitational waves.
+To compare the LMBH-NS rate with the ABH-NS rate, several assumptions need to be made.
+The mass distribution of progenitor stars follows the IMF described in Eq.~(\ref{eq:IMF}).
+We assume that this scaling is preserved in binary systems containing a NS before the progenitor star evolves into a BH.
+Moreover, during the ABH formation, the supernova explosion typically leads to a significant kick.
+Such effects could mildly increase the merger rate, as the kick induces a non-trivial eccentricity, accelerating the energy loss rate via gravitational waves.
 However, the kick may also create too much kinetic energy, causing the binary to become unbound, thereby decreasing the merger rate~\cite{Belczynski:2001uc,Tang:2019qhn,LIGOScientific:2021qlt}.
 Overall, this effect may alter the merger rate of ABH-NS binaries by a factor ranging from approximately 0.1 to 1.2.
 For an order-of-magnitude estimation, we consider this factor to be 1.
 Under these assumptions, we find that the number density of LMBH-NS binaries is approximately 6.84 times greater than that of ABH-NS binaries.

-At last, for a BH-NS binary with a fixed initial orbit separation, it merges faster when the BH mass is bigger due to a higher GW emission rate.
-This affects the measured merger rates for a GW detector with an observation period at O(1) years.
-The GW radiation power depends on the masses of the binary.
-The maximum value of the orbital period for a BH-NS binary to merge within $\Delta t^{\rm ob} = 1$ year under the Post-Newtonian approximation is
+At last, a BH-NS binary with a fixed initial orbit separation merges faster for a heavier BH due to a higher GW emission rate.
+This affects the measured merger rates for a GW detector with an O(1)~yr observation period.
+The maximum orbital period for a BH-NS binary to merge within $\Delta t^{\rm ob} = 1$ year under the post-Newtonian approximation is~\cite{Maggiore:2007ulw}

 In~\cite{tokovinin2020formation}, the probability distribution of close binary periods $\frac{\mathrm{d} n}{\mathrm{d}\log P}$ follows a Gaussian distribution, centered at $\log_{10}(P/\text{day}) = 4.8$, with a dispersion of approximately 2.3.
 This distribution is universal across all BH masses.
-Taking $M_{NS}=1.5M_\odot$, the difference in binary number densities and the difference in merger efficiencies together yield a fudge factor $A\simeq 5.79$ when we relate the observed merger rate of ABH-NS binaries and that of the LMBH-NS binaries.
-More details can be found in Supplementary Materials.
-Consequently, after the convolution with the halo mass distribution, one can write the rate ratio of these two types of mergers as
+Taking $M_{\rm NS}=1.5M_\odot$, the differences in binary number densities and merger efficiencies together yield a fudge factor $A\simeq 5.79$ when we relate the observed merger rates of ABH-NS binaries and LMBH-NS binaries.
+More details can be found in the Appendix.\ref{sec:Relative-Binary-Rate}.